DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/CI showdown.md

   D: Build MkDocs

   A --> B
-  note left of A
+  note right of A : Only Tekton
-    Only Tekton
   B --> build_site
   state build_site {
     direction LR